-I am a skier.
-As this trip is for both work and play I got up in the 6am hour daily to make sure I got both in.
-The house I was staying in was nestled in the woods about 10 minutes from the ski mountain.
-Waking up before the dawn was peaceful and motivating.
-In the quiet of the morning I was able to accomplish enough work to enjoy the day and then return back to work after a few glorious hours on the mountain.
+I am a skier and this trip is for both work and play.
+Everyday, I have been waking up at 6am to make sure I got both in.
+The house I’m staying in is nestled in the woods, located about 10 minutes from the ski mountain.
+Waking up before the dawn is peaceful and motivating.
+In the quiet of the morning, I was able to accomplish enough work to enjoy the day and then return back to work after a few glorious hours on the mountain.

-One snowy day after work my friend and I decided to head into town where I could mail orders and explore a bit.
-The town of Telluride is full of gorgeous galleries and Shoppe’s.
+One snowy day after work, my friend and I decided to head into town where I could mail orders and explore a bit.
+The town of Telluride is full of gorgeous galleries and shops.